Constructive Dismissal for Employers

 IN THIS SECTION

-Constructive dismissal is where an employer has committed a sufficiently serious breach of contract that the employee’s only option is to resign in response to the employer’s conduct or treatment.
+Constructive dismissal is when an employer has committed a sufficiently serious breach of contract that the employee’s only option is to resign in response to the employer’s conduct or treatment.
+The employee may then bring a claim against the employer at the Employment Tribunal.

-While constructive dismissal is recognised as being difficult for employees to prove at tribunal, employers are advised to follow best practice to reduce the risk of having to defend such tribunal claims.
+Since constructive dismissal can have significant legal and financial implications for employers, it is advisable to follow best practices to reduce the risk of having to defend such claims.

-Constructive dismissal refers to when an employee resigns in response to a repudiatory breach of the employment contract by the employer.
+In legal terms, constructive dismissal refers to when an employee resigns in response to a repudiatory breach of the employment contract by the employer.
 The act or omission by the employer has to be sufficiently serious to justify the resignation.
-It can also be a series of acts or omissions, which taken together amount to a repudiatory breach and the last act or omission triggering the resignation (‘the last straw’).
+It can also be due to a series of acts or omissions, which, taken together, amount to a repudiatory breach and the last act or omission triggering the resignation (‘the last straw’).

 Constructive dismissal does, however, differ to unfair dismissal, with the latter relating to situations where the employer can show neither good reason for the dismissal nor that they have followed a fair and lawful dismissal process.